WASHINGTON DC TRAVEL GUIDE

 How to get around Washington DC

-The Metrorail and Metrobus is the safest, cleanest and most efficient transportation to use in Washington.
+The Metrorail and Metrobus are the safest, cleanest and most efficient transportation to use in Washington.
 Many hotels are conveniently located near a metro station or bus route and serve the many tourist attractions of the city.
-Use the Metro map to help plan your route.